TiCSw/mvn-repo/README.md

 	</repositories>
 ```

-To use a local repository, you must install the repository and include its information in your ``pom.xm``
+To use a local repository, you must install this project and include the information of your local installation in your ``pom.xm``

 ```xml
 	<repositories>